Definition & Facts for Erectile Dysfunction

 • an unfulfilled sex life

-• a loss of intimacy between you and a partner, resulting in a strained relationship
+• a loss of intimacy between you and your partner

 • being unable to get a partner pregnant